Equestrian events at the 1900 Summer Olympics

-At the 1900 Summer Olympics, five equestrian events were contested.
-The competition was held from 29 May to 2 June at the Place de Breteuil in the 7th arrondissement of Paris, as part of the Exposition Universelle in Paris.
-The equestrian events were organised by the Société Hippique Française and titled as the Concours Hippique International (English: International Horse Show), with competitors from eight countries competing in three jumping and two driving events.
+Five equestrian competitions were held from 29 May to 2 June 1900 at the Concours Hippique International (English: International Horse Show) in Paris as part of the Exposition Universelle.
+The events were later classified as part of the 1900 Summer Olympics.
+The events were organised by the Société hippique française, with competitors from eight countries competing in three jumping and two driving events at the Place de Breteuil in the 7th arrondissement of Paris.

 Only the three jumping events had been considered "Olympic" by the International Olympic Committee in the past.
 The IOC website currently has affirmed a total of 95 medal events, after accepting, as it appears, the recommendation of Olympic historian Bill Mallon for events that should be considered "Olympic".
 These additional events include two equestrian driving events.
 It is not certain how many competitors there were, but it is likely that there were between 37 and 64.
 Five nations competed in the Olympic jumping events, with three more (Germany, Spain, and Austria) in the two driving events.
-There were two female riders, both of whom competed in the hacks and hunter combined event: Italian Elvira Guerra and Frenchwoman Jane Moulin.
+There were three female riders, all of whom competed in the hacks and hunter combined event: Italian Elvira Guerra and Frenchwomen Jane Moulin and Blanche de Marcigny.